Leica CL vs SL

-The Leica CL (Typ 7323) and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in November 2017 and October 2015.
-Both the CL and the SL are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame sensor.
-The CL has a resolution of 24.1 megapixel, whereas the SL provides 24 MP.
+The Leica CL (Typ 7323) and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2015.
+Both the CL and the SL are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (SL) sensor.
+The CL has a resolution of 24.1 megapixels, whereas the SL provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Leica SL.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is considerably larger (50 percent) than the Leica CL.
 Moreover, the SL is substantially heavier (110 percent) than the CL.
 It is noteworthy in this context that the SL is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.